arjunsjt/flash_app/README.md

 # flash_app

-A new Flutter base project.
+A Flutter based project which helps users to learn and revise their concepts and topics using flashcard.

 ## Getting Started